techtown-training/git-github-boot-camp/labs/1.3-advanced-git-commands/05-manual-bisect.md

 # Manual Bisect

-If you haven't yet cloned it, clone this repository by running this command (in a directory that isn't a git repository):
+If you haven't yet cloned it, clone this repository by running this command (in a directory that isn't a Git repository):

 ```
 git clone git@github.com:techtown-training/git-github-boot-camp.git